 With Pink Floyd's massive fame following the release and success of Dark Side of the Moon, the band wasn't sure how to follow it up.
 One idea was to use everyday items around the home as instruments.
 The working title of the album was Household Objects.
 After a few weeks of banging on pots and pans and strumming rubber bands, the group gave up on the idea.

-In addition, Pink Floyd had been working on and performing two songs while on tour in 1974: "You've Got to be Crazy" and "Raving and Drooling."
+In addition, Pink Floyd had been working on and performing two songs while on tour in 1974: "You've Got to Be Crazy" and "Raving and Drooling."
 Interestingly, neither one ended up on the subsequent album Wish You Were Here.
 Instead, both songs were reworked as "Dogs" and "Sheep" respectively for the band's 1977 album Animals.

 I thought it might be interesting to combine what was released in 1975 along with other music the band was working on to expand Wish You Were Here into a double album.
 For this project, I've combined tracks of the actual Wish You Were Here with music the band had produced for this and other projects.